maxpyne1981/basic_algorithms/read/solution_hints.md

 - longest palindromic substring: for i, max( expandFromMiddle(i,i) and expandFromMiddle(i, i+1), calculate start and end based on len,
 - longest substring with K distinct element / fruit in a basket: sliding window + char freq map, keep adding end char, when map.size() > K, start shifting start window, remove if count == 0, return length;
+- longest substring without repeating chars: (a) map<char, lastpos> + sliding window, if you find a char, check length = max(length, right - left + 1), (b) map<char, count>, move left as if you hit repeating char, move left till it is gone, take max length
 - valid parenthesis string: use two stacks to keep track of "(" and "*" separately, if one is empty, use * to close as many ( as possible,
 - min deletion to get good string: all char with diff freq: create char map, go over freqs, check if present in freq set, keep reducing, check again, add it to set if not zero,
 - [largest alphabaric char](https://www.geeksforgeeks.org/find-the-largest-alphabetic-character-present-in-the-string/):
 -  Maximum Length of a Concatenated String with Unique Characters: start from index 0, recurse, use dfs, create all possible string, check if uniq, keep track of maxlenth.
 Recursion + backtrack;
+- backspace + string equivalent: use stack to prune chars in string A and B, check if A == B,
+- almost palindrome: remove each char, if palindrome, return true, else, add back, at the end check if original string is palindrome,

 ### binary tree
 - countNode() -> count(left) + count(right) + 1;